 SPAA offers a range of student services that are tailored to meet the needs of our student performing and production artists.
 As they begin their studies, students have access to advising services to ensure they receive the most out of their experiences at SPAA.
-The Student Services Manager works to ensure students fully understand SPAA administrative processes and requirements and to assist with any questions or issues.
+The Student Services Manager works to ensure students fully understand SPAA administrative processes and requirements and to assist in any way possible.